shradhaebi/ensembl-static/fungi/species/Verticillium_dahliae_about.md

-About the *Verticillium dahliae* genome {#about-the-verticillium-dahliae-genome .first}
+About the *Verticillium dahliae* genome
 ---------------------------------------

 *Verticillium dahliae* is one of the causal agent of vascular wilt in